Capacity Allocation

 Make any necessary decisions about resource assignment where multiple nodes within a cluster may fulfill the request.

 The entire process is automated by the smart contract, without the need for protocol-level checks or intermediate confirmations.
-After the transaction is accepted, the capacity is immediately booked, and no further steps are required from the SP.
+After the transaction is accepted, the capacity is immediately booked, and no further steps are required from the Builder.